Updated: Nov 4, 2022

 These days, every time I need something, either for myself, for our home or as a gift, I go to Etsy first and see if I can find what I’m looking for.
 I have come across some really nice people, brands and products!
 So I urge you, next time you need or want to buy something, give it a go.
 Look for someone small and local – now you know where to find them!

 In the spirit of supporting small fellow creatives and makers, I’ll be publishing a Meet a Maker series as part of this blog.
-You can get a peak behind the scenes and appreciate all the work and effort that goes into making things by hand.
+You can get a peek behind the scenes and appreciate all the work and effort that goes into making things by hand.
 And who knows, maybe you’ll be inspired to find a unique gift, or discover a brand you will love for the rest of your life.

 Note: This blog post is not sponsored, and does not contain any affiliate links.